kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 Hello Git
 ```
 Here the tree (and commit) doesn't contain the actual blob but the reference (hash_id) to that particular blob.
-But we check blob reference we can get the actual content.
+But we check blob reference we will get the actual content.

 ### References